-- 30. Management expresses its gratitude to the Ethics Office for its report and significant contributions in strengthening policy coherence and procedures to reflect the values of UNAIDS.
-The work of the Ethics Office is instrumental for providing staff and non-staff with a safe space to request confidential advice, seek support and protection. - 31.
-Management notes the slight reduction in the completion rate of staff training and are committed to working closely with the Ethics Office in ensuring that staff have the necessary access to training and support to complete mandatory trainings. - 32.
-Management appreciates the Ethics Office's participation in the new staff orientation programmes and other office-specific trainings, covering UNAIDS's ethical principles and values, expected behaviours and how to contact the Ethics Office, and welcomes the supportive feedback is being received. - 33.
-As UNAIDS reviews its memorandum of understanding with IOS it will take into account the need for speedy and timely sharing of information with UNAIDS, including with the Ethics Office. - 34.
-As follow-up to restructuring, UNAIDS will review its systems for safeguarding and clarify the roles and responsibilities.
+- 30. Management expresses its gratitude to the Ethics Office for the report and the significant contributions in strengthening policy coherence and procedures to reflect the values UNAIDS is committed to.
+The work of the Ethics Office is instrumental in providing staff and non-staff with a safe space to request confidential advice, seek support and protection. - 31.
+Management notes the slight reduction in the completion rate of staff training and are committed to working closely with Ethics office in ensuring that staff have the necessary access to training and support to complete mandatory trainings. - 32.
+Management appreciates the Ethics Office participation in the New Staff Orientation programs and other office specific trainings, covering UNAIDS' ethical principles and values, expected behaviours, and how to contact the Ethics Office, and welcomes the supportive feedback received. - 33.
+As UNAIDS reviews its MOU with IOS it will take into account the need for speedy and timely sharing of information with UNAIDS including the Ethics office.

+34. As a follow up to restructuring UNAIDS will review its systems for safeguarding and clarify roles and responsibilities.